mjggibson4/mjggibson4.github.io/Scope.md

 * Wolf agents do not consume the environment
 * Wolf agents consume any sheep that lie adjacent to their location and increase their store by 1
 * Wolf agents will reproduce at a threshold value set by the user

+## GUI
+To reflect this extended scope, the GUI should be updated to allow the user to have more control of the model and it's output.
+The following parameters within the model are to be defined by the user:

+* Number of Sheep - The initial number of sheep agents to be placed in the model
+* Number of Wolves - The initial number of wolf agents to be placed in the model
+* Neighbourhood - The distance at which sheep are allowed to share resources
+* Number of Iterations - The number of iterations for which the model will run
+* Wolf Threshold - The number of sheep needed to be eaten by a wolf in order for it to reproduce
+* Sheep Threshold - The amount of units of environment needed to be consumed by a sheep in order for it to reproduce